andrew/ultimate-awesome/README.md

 - [awesome-blogs](https://github.com/shubh-agrawal/awesome-blogs) - Awesome blogs related to robotics, computer-vision, machine learning and much more.
 - [awesome-xcode-plugins](https://github.com/youssman/awesome-xcode-plugins) - Awesome Xcode plugins to rocket your productivity :).
 - [awesome_piv](https://github.com/alexlib/awesome_piv) - List of repositories related to PIV (particle image velocimetry) to learn from.
-- [awesome-learning](https://github.com/curlpipe/awesome-learning) - Teach yourself a new technology from this list B).
 - [Awesome-Medical-Research](https://github.com/Engineering-Course/Awesome-Medical-Research) - Awesome list for deep learning on medical research.
 - [awesome-belarus-online](https://github.com/Friz-zy/awesome-belarus-online) - List of useful belarusian online resources.
 - [Awesome-LBRY](https://github.com/LBRYFoundation/Awesome-LBRY) - A list of community run projects built on and for the LBRY protocol.